conda/constructor/docs/source/debugging.md

 PKG installers are usually invoked graphically.
 You can check the native logs via <kbd>⌘</kbd>+<kbd>L</kbd>.
 Note that you will need to choose the detailed view in the dropdown menu you'll find in the top right corner.

-In order to get more verbosity out of conda, you now know you need the `CONDA_VERBOSITY` variable.
+In order to get more verbosity out of `conda`, you now know you need the `CONDA_VERBOSITY` variable.
 However, it needs to be set up _before_ running the installer.
 One way from the command line would be:

 ```bash
 $ CONDA_VERBOSITY=3 installer -pkg ./path/to/installer.pkg -target LocalSystem